mlcommons/ck/cm/docs/tutorial-ic.md

   "alias": "prototype-print-hello-world", # this IC alias "uid": "b9f0acba4aca4baa",              # this IC UID

-  "tags": [          # Tags to find this IC and differentiate from others!
+  "tags": [          # Tags to find this IC in CM databases (CM repositories
-    "prototype",
-    "print",
+                     # pulled from Git or downloaded as Zip/tar archives)
+                     # or shared in Docker containers)
+    "prototype",     # and differentiate this IC from other IC "print",
     "hello-world",
     "hello world",